aqt01/edx-documentation/en_us/shared/course_components/create_discussion.rst

 read the contributions, or select **Add a Post** to post their own contributions.

 .. image:: ../../../shared/images/DiscussionComponentShown_LMS.png
-  :alt: A discussion component as it appears in the LMS after a learner has clicked "Show Discussion".
+  :alt: A discussion component as it appears in the LMS after a learner has
+      clicked "Show Discussion".
 The "Add a Post" option becomes available.
   :width: 600

-On the course **Discussion** page, learners can find the category and subcategory of the discussion component in the discussion thread list.
+Content-specific topics that you add using discussion components are included on the course **Discussion** page in the same way as course-wide discussion topics as included.
+In the following example, the category (1) and the subcategory (2) of the discussion component is shown in the list of discussion topics.

 .. image:: ../../../shared/images/Discussion_category_subcategory.png
- :alt: The Discussion page from a learner's point of view.
+ :alt: The list of discussions on the Discussion page in the LMS, showing the
+     category and subcategory of a content-specific discussion topic.
  :width: 400